Connectivity in Random Annulus Graphs and the Geometric Block Model: Connectivity of High Dimensional Random Annulus Graphs: Detailed Proofs of Theorems and

 \subsection{Proofs of Lemma \ref{lem:high_stuff1} and Lemma \ref{lem:cut_twice}}

-First we define a co-ordinate axis to help us visualize the location of pole and show the existence of a neighbor closer to the pole.
-Assume that the high dimensional space is described by a coordinate system whose center coincides with the center of the sphere.
-In this coordinate system denote the point $(1,0,0,\dots,0)$ by $u_0$.
+Assume that the $(t+1)$-dimensional space is described by a coordinate system whose center coincides with the center of the sphere.
+In this coordinate system, let us denote the point $(1,0,0,\dots,0)$ by $u_0$.